sathomas/jsDataV.is/src/text/ch6/01-fonts.md

 ### Step 5: Add a Legend

 To finish off the visualization, we can add a legend to the map.
 Because the map itself is nothing more than standard <span class="smcp">HTML</span> elements with <span class="smcp">CSS</span> styling, it's easy to create a matching legend.
-This example covers a fairly broad range (28 to 44), a linear gradient works well as a key.
+This example covers a fairly broad range (ages 28 to 44), so a linear gradient works well as a key.
 Your own implementation will depend on the specific browser versions that you wish to support, but a generic style rule would be:

 ``` {.css .numberLines}
 #map-legend .key {